Louis Gossett Jr.: 1998–2024: Later works

 In 1998, Gossett acted in the film Bram Stoker's Legend of the Mummy.
-On September 20, the television film thrillerThe Inspectors premiered.
+On September 20, the television film thriller The Inspectors premiered.
 Gossett is an executive producer and co-lead with Jonathan Silverman as postal inspectors who track down a bomb.
 Kay Gardella liked it, in her review in the Daily News said "Gossett's efficient, low-key portrayal and Silverman's wide-eyed naivete make for an interesting combination, and suggest they're ideal for a spinoff."

-In 1999, he worked on the made-for-television film Love Songs.
+In 1999, Gossett worked on the made-for-television film Love Songs.
 The movie consists of three interwoven stories, the directorial duties are shared between Gossett, Robert Townsend, and Andre Braugher who also act in it.
-On directing Gossett said "now I realize I can direct" he said "Everything fell into place I felt very comfortable doing it If I can organize my acting career I want to do more of it I think I got a deeper performance by Robert Townsend than he has ever given."
-For his efforts, at The Black Reels Award in 2000, he was nominated for outstanding direction in a television movie or limited series.
+On directing, Gossett said, "now I realize I can direct."
+He added, "Everything fell into place I felt very comfortable doing it If I can organize my acting career I want to do more of it I think I got a deeper performance by Robert Townsend than he has ever given."
+For his efforts, at The Black Reels Award in 2000, Gossett was nominated for outstanding direction in a television movie or limited series.

-Also that year, he played Vernon Jordan in Ernest Dickerson's political drama television film Strange Justice based on events regarding the sexual harassment accusation brought by Anita Hill during the Senate confirmation hearings of Clarence Thomas.
+Also that year, Gossett played Vernon Jordan in Ernest Dickerson's political drama television film Strange Justice based on events regarding the sexual harassment accusation brought by Anita Hill during the Senate confirmation hearings of Clarence Thomas.
 Finally in 1999, Gossett acted in the action film Y2K.

 In 2000, Gossett reunited with Jonathan Silverman in The Inspectors 2: A Shred of Evidence, and acted in The Highwayman.

-That year, he also acted in the Canadian television film Dr Lucille: The Lucille Teasdale Story, it is about Canadian Surgeon Lucille Teasdale-Corti efforts to develop medicine in Uganda.
+That year, Gossett also acted in the Canadian television film Dr Lucille: The Lucille Teasdale Story, it is about Canadian Surgeon Lucille Teasdale-Corti efforts to develop medicine in Uganda.
 Gossett plays a composite character of an Ugandan friend.
 To cast Gossett producer Francine Allaire explained "we didn't have the money to pay an L.A. salary, he did it for the film and the story.
 I'm quite stubborn.
 I just kept phoning and phoning and sent him a 27-page fax.
 He said, 'My God.
 I want to read the script.
 Who are these people who are so relentless?'
 He read it and loved it."